LilliDarling/robo_naila/docs/SETUP.md

 ---

-## 3. Server Setup (Local AI Brain)
+## 3. AI Server Setup (Multi-Agent Orchestration System)

-This section guides you through setting up the Python-based AI server on your host machine.
+This section guides you through setting up the Python-based AI orchestration system with its multi-agent architecture on your host machine.

 ### 3.1.
 Clone the Repository